GoldenStack/overscore/README.md

 # Overscore

-Overscore is a custom CPU emulator, instruction set architecture, machine code, assembler, and (in the future) high-level (C, Zig, etc.) language.
+Overscore is a from-scratch CPU emulator, instruction set, assembler, and (in the future) high-level (C, Zig, etc) language.
+It's an entirely separate computer ecosystem, starting from the ground up.

 # CPU